 The European Parliament defines MCS within the increasing number of diseases related to environmental factors.

 Suffering from MCS means loss of tolerance to chemical exposure in susceptible people and can develop either due to a high dose of a single toxic exposition or to repeated exposure at lower doses.
-Within the second group there are an increasing number of people who after several years with Fibromyalgia or Chronic Fatigue Syndrome develop MCS.
+Within the second group there are an increasing number of people who after several years with Fibromyalgia or Chronic Fatigue Syndrome/ME develop MCS.

 MCS is a syndrome manifested in 3 degrees of severity that mark the exposure limitation level and the patient's isolation.